cramja/cramja.github.io/_posts/2020-11-23-moka-coffee.md

 short: BEGIN; INSERT INTO moka (grounds) VALUES ('fine'); COMMIT;
 ---

 Before this year, I was a coffee snob.
-Admittedly, I've spent more money than I'd like to admit on boutique coffee beans.
+I've spent more money than I'd like to admit on boutique coffee beans.
 But while spending the holidays with my parents, I became acquainted with their latest gadget: a coffee making device from Italy called a moka pot, and this had the side effect of permanently shrinking my coffee budget.
 My relationship with